onflow/vscode-cadence/.metadata/README.md

 - `id`: A unique identifier for the notification.
 This is used to determine if the notification has already been displayed to the user.
 - `type`: The type of notification.
 Can be `"info"`, `"warning"`, or `"error"`.
 - `text`: The text to display to the user.
 - `buttons`: An array of buttons to display to the user.
-Each button should have a `text` field and a `link` field.
+Each button should have a `label` field and a `link` field.
 The `link` field should be a URL to open when the button is clicked.
 - `suppressable`: Whether or not the user should be able to suppress the notification. (defaults to `true`)
-- `compatibility`: An object containing compatibility information for the notification.
-If all of the specified compatibility requirements are met, the notification will be displayed to the user.
-If not, the notification will be ignored.
-The following compatibility requirements are supported:
-  - `vscode-cadence`: The version of the Cadence VSCode Extension that the user must be running.
-Can be a specific version number (e.g. `"0.0.1"`) or a semver range (e.g. `"^0.0.1"`).
-  - `flow-cli`: The version of the Flow CLI that the user must be running.
-Can be a specific version number (e.g. `"0.25.0"`) or a semver range (e.g. `"^0.25.0"`).